andyperlitch/moment-filter/README.md

 # moment-filter

 The filter for angular.js based on moment.js(http://momentjs.com).
+Forked from [dotSlashLu/moment-filter](https://github.com/dotSlashLu/moment-filter) and published to npm.

 ## Installation
 1. Get the dependencies: